mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 CPU designers have used a variety of names for the arithmetic logic unit, including *ALU*, *integerexecution unit*, and *E-box*.

 This is an example of a basic 2-bit ALU.
 The boxes on the right hand side of the image are multiplexers and are used to select between various operations: OR, AND, XOR, and addition.

 ![alu2_2](https://user-images.githubusercontent.com/43972902/104485370-b4341900-55ca-11eb-92f6-577594152da2.png)

-Notice that all the operations are performed in parallel, and the select signal (*OP*) is usedto determine which result to pass on to the rest of the datapath.
+Notice that all the operations are performed in parallel, and the select signal (*OP*) is used to determine which result to pass on to the rest of the datapath.
 Notice that the carry signal, which is only used for addition, is generated and passed out of the ALU for every operation, so it is important that if we aren’t performing addition that we ignore the carry flag. <br/>
 Each category of instruction set architecture (ISA): *stack*, *accumulator*, *register-memory* or *register-register-load-store* requires a different way of connecting the *ALU*.
 In all images below, the orange represents memory structures internal to the CPU (registers), and the purple represents external memory (RAM).

 #### Accumulator <a name="accum"></a> [UP↑](#tof)